tamhinsf/SimpleAzureIoTCerts/README.md

 * Optionally, you can supply the "Connection string--primary key" value when prompted by SimpleAzureIoTCerts
 * Build and run the app: SimpleAzureIoTCerts
 * Follow the prompts to add a new device and select which X.509 certificates you want to use.
+  * Want to use your own certificates?
+Follow the instructions in the section below.

 ## (Optional) Self-Generate and Self-Sign X.509 Certificates with OpenSSL